kumu/docs/guides/share-and-embed.md

 - `settings=0` hides the settings button
 - `bare=1` hides all built-in controls
 - `simple=1` hides all controls except the zoom buttons
+- `scroll=1` enables scroll-based zooming (disabled by default to avoid interfering with the

 To use them, just add the desired parameters to the query string of the embed URL.